pulumi/docs/reference/service/editions.md

 Pulumi requires this scorp in order to verify memberships within the GitHub organization.
 Pulumi will not have access to any of the organizations source repositories.

+## SAML 2.0 based Organizations

+The Pulumi Enterprise edition provides more options for identity and access, including support for any SAML 2.0 based identity provider.
+For example Azure Active Directory (Azure AD), Active Directory Federation Services (AD FS), Okta, and others.

+To create a Pulumi organization using SAML SSO, please [contact us](https://www.pulumi.com/about/#contact-us).